 - The PQME issues a written statement that a physical examination of the employee is not necessary for the evaluation.

-Telemedicine is here to stay.
-Injured workers have immediate access to care, which can cut down costs on wait times, temporary disability, and medical mileage and treatment costs.
+Regardless, telemedicine is here to stay.
+Through this service, injured workers have immediate access to care, which can cut down on wait times, temporary disability spend, and medical mileage and treatment costs.
 Injured employees have the flexibility to set their appointments as needed within the work day and can receive treatment at the workplace, allowing for near-immediate return to work.

 Athens is here to assist.
 Please feel free to reach out should you have any questions about telemedicine.